Spitfire1900/xontrib-pygitstatus/README.md

 PyGitStatus is a reimplementation of the [gitstatus](https://github.com/xonsh/xonsh/blob/0.12.5/xonsh/prompt/gitstatus.py) that nearly follows the same logic as the original gitstatus prompt, but with a few differences:

 -   Conflict files are intentionally excluded from pygitstatus.staged.
--   The pygitstatus prompt will include conflicted files when both are added to the index and the working tree.
+-   Merge conflicts on files that are both added to the index and the working tree are counted as conflicts.
+-   Untracked files is calculated recursively, this has the same macro-performance as only counting untracked files and directories in the current directory.

 gitstatus uses `git status --porcelain`, which is unable to distinguish between a conflict file and one that was added to both the index and working tree.